ha0ye/personal-website/content/publication/2011_fish-stability.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Fisheries", "Time Series", "Stability", "Nonlinear Dynamics"]
+tags = ["Fisheries", "Time Series", "Stability", "Nonlinear Dynamics", "Dynamics"]

 # Links (optional).
 url_pdf = "http://www.pnas.org/content/108/48/E1224.full.pdf"